molines/IMHOTEP/eORCA025/ENSEMBLE_SIMULATIONS/README.md

 to post-process files ASAP, in order to be able to free disc space on the scratch file system.

 A production job is able to perform 24 month of simulation, looping over the month.
-In our jargon, each month is a segment of a job, and is indenfied by its number. `<CONFIG>.db` file is used to make the correspondance between segment number, and date as weel as model time-steps.
+In our jargon, each month is a segment of a job, and is indenfied by its number. `<CONFIG>.db` file is used to make the correspondance between segment number, and date as well as model time-steps.

 The post-processing is performed by scripts (interactive  or submitted in the batch queue).
-I keep the chaining of the post-processing tools manual, in order to check the smooth advance..
+I keep the chaining of the post-processing tools manual, in order to check the smooth advance.
+All post processing must be launched from the corresponding CTL directory.

-I used to have a text file with the sequential post-processing task to performe, in order to tag task done/submitted/to be done.
+I used to have a text file with the sequential post-processing task to perform, in order to tag tasks done/submitted/to be done.
 Below is an example of this text file:

 ```
 ######### When  job's segment completed:
 ========================================

 XIOS  rangexios SEG1 SEG2  MV  ( MV move the recombined files into the proper -S directory)
-                               ( RM remove the XIOS.seg directorys from scratch !!!
+                               ( RM remove the XIOS.seg directories from scratch !!!
 CAUTION !!
 =====
 EGAI    545 done
 ES :    545 done